-This is the moment a pack of wild dogs chases an impala into a freezing cold, muddy waterhole, where the impala then finds herself stuck, in amongst Africa’s most successful killing machines.
+This is the moment a pack of wild dogs chases an impala into a freezing cold, muddy waterhole, where the impala then finds herself stuck, among Africa’s most successful killing machines.

 We asked him to explain the scenes leading up to this sighting and in his own words he told us the story.